Are you eligible for SNAP? See if you might qualify by using our SNAP & WIC eligibility calculator

 There are three eligibility tests for SNAP: the Gross Income, the Net Income, and the Asset tests.

 Depending on your state and whether your household has an elderly (over 60) or disabled member, your household may be exempt from the Gross Income, Net Income, and/or Asset tests.
 Georgia has expanded eligibility beyond the standard federal SNAP eligibility requirements.

-While the Gross Income and Asset Test are straightforward, Net Income is more difficult to calculate.
-We recommend using our SNAP Eligiblity Calculator to see you're eligible for SNAP benefits.
+While the Gross Income and Asset tests are straightforward, Net Income is more difficult to calculate.
+We recommend using our SNAP Eligibility Calculator to see you're income eligible for SNAP benefits.

 Gross Income Limits

 Total monthly household income before taxes, including job, self-employment, and other income like social security, disability, child support, worker's comp, unemployment, and pension income.

 If All Household Members are Elderly or Disabled

 If the household has an elderly or disabled member but is over the gross income limit below, the household can instead qualify by meeting the Net Income and Asset tests.1 person$2266 / month2 people$3052 / month3 people$3840 / month4 people$4626 / month5 people$5412 / month6 people$6200 / month7 people$6986 / monthEach additional person+$788 / monthThe gross income limit for households with all elderly or disabled member that don't meet the asset test is 200% of the federal poverty level.All Other Households

 If the household has any elderly or disabled members, they only have to meet this test if they have over $4250 in assets.1 person$1472 / month2 people$1983 / month3 people$2496 / month4 people$3006 / month5 people$3517 / month6 people$4030 / month7 people$4540 / monthEach additional person+$512 / monthThe gross income limit is 130% of the federal poverty level.